MahChenHan/IDAssignment/README.md

 The photos used in this site were obtained from Google.

 Acknowledgements.
-I recieved insipiration for this project from looking at other Portfolio Websites and taking inspiration from their sites.
+I received inspiration for this project from other Portfolio Websites and taking inspiration from their sites.